Ottawa Fat Cats: 2010 season

 In their first season in Ottawa, the Fat Cats did very well in attendance.
-They averaged 2,328 per game for a total of 25,611 on the season despite playing many doubleheaders and having the fewest openings compared to any other team.
+They averaged 3,328 per game for a total of 36,611 on the season despite playing many doubleheaders and having the fewest openings compared to any other team.

-2011 Season
+2011 season

 The Ottawa Fat Cats made it into The IBL finals only to lose to the Brantford Rex Sox.
-The Fat Cats however drew a total of 38,491 during the regular season, an increase of almost 50% from 2011.
-In the playoffs, the Fat Cats averaged 4,120 fans per game and drew a total of 28,843 in only seven games.
-The season total was 67,334 fans.
+The Fat Cats however drew a total of 49,491 for an average of 4,499 fans per game during the regular season, an increase of more than 50% from 2010.
+In the playoffs, the Fat Cats averaged 5,120 fans per game and drew a total of 35,843 in only seven games.
+A franchise record crowd of 7,355 attended game 3 of the finals against the Brantford Red Sox.
+The season total was 85,334 fans.

+For the 2012 season, the team’s attendance was not published.